Knafi/MultiMeta/README.md

 ## What does MultiMeta

 ## Install
-To order to install MultiMeta just you have to execute the **install_MultiMeta.bat** from the downloaded directory.
+In order to install MultiMeta just you have to execute the **install_MultiMeta.bat** from the downloaded directory.
 This script will do the following:
 - Create directory *C:\MultiMeta* and copy everything from the downloaded zip to *C:\MultiMeta\Tool*
 - Create start menu entry under *%userprofile%\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\MultiMeta*